pavelpereverzev/kolba/README.md

 * ![Table loook](https://gisworks.ru/qgis_tools/img/icon_folder_on.png) - turn on/off path line
 * ![Table loook](https://gisworks.ru/qgis_tools/img/path_list.png) - open Kolba settings

-Kolba settings contains detailed settings of paths which user can manage: add new folders, delete another, change order of them.
+Kolba settings contains detailed settings of paths which user can manage: add new folders, delete another, change order of them, set WebScript root folder.

 ![Table loook](https://gisworks.ru/qgis_tools/img/kolba_settings.png)

 Also a theme can be set by using a background image for Kolba widget.
 User should check a `Theme` checkbox and then select an image which can be jpg/png/gif format.
 Transparency is also can be set.

+Since version 1.4 there is a **WebScript default location**.
+This setting is a URL to the root folder of scripts that can be downloaded from the internet.
+Default URL is _https://gisworks.ru/qgis_tools_ which means that if user type _my_widget_ in WebScript search tool, it will go to _https://gisworks.ru/qgis_tools/my_widget.py_ path.

 User should specify a direct path to directory with Python files in a Kolba's header text line box and hit Enter.
 Then on the left side of Kolba there will be shown a list of Python files.
 Users can run them while developers are able to edit them in some external code editor.
 When user double-click a script in Kolba, the most up-to-date version of selected script will be launched.